LeanderFernandes/Snoarlax/README.md

-I plan on using this repository as a reference to challenges i complete on HTB and my OSCP journey over the next couple months
+I plan on using GitHubas a reference to challenges i complete on HTB and my OSCP journey over the next couple months